dbraun1991/AngularQRscanner/README.md

-# AngularQRscanner
+# This is an QR-Code scanner using Angular 12.x

 SPA for scanning QR Codes right from the web.
-The NPM package @zxing/ngx-scanner (Plus: @zxing/browser + @zxing/library) is used.
+The NPM package @zxing/ngx-scanner (Incl.: @zxing/browser + @zxing/library) is used.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.